About Fred Marsh - Sydney Artist

 Born in Dundee, Scotland moving to Sydney Australia when a teenager.

 All children love to draw and paint, then something happens and most stop as they get older.
 I am just one of the fortunate few who didn’t stop.
-Instead my childhood imaginative drawings changed to filling school exercise books with drawing of great moments in football matches.
+Instead my childhood imaginative drawings changed to filling school exercise books with drawing of great moments in football matches, which my team always won.

-I am currently inspired by the diversity of mood and light effects seen in the landscape and urban areas.
+I am currently inspired by the diversity of mood, atmosphere and light effects seen in the landscape, coast & urban areas.

 The basis of my art practice is based on: